Boston University’s wireless network is available for use by guests visiting the University. Please note:

-- After your Guest access expires, you can apply for a new Guest account using the same email address.
+- After your Guest wireless access expires, you can apply for a new Guest wireless account using the same email address.

-- Guests will not have access to University-specific resources, but will have full access to the Internet.
+- Guest wireless users will not have access to University-specific resources, but will have full access to the Internet.

-- Please be aware that traffic on the Guest network is not encrypted.
+- Please be aware that traffic on the Guest wireless network is not encrypted.

 Accessing the eduroam network